Jump to: Director Cameo (1) | Director Trademark (3) | Spoilers (64)

 742 of 749 found this interesting Interesting? | Share this

 The Bates house, though moved from its original location, still resides on Universal's lot.
 The motel has been replicated.
 It is a regular stop on the Universal Studios tram tour.

 524 of 528 found this interesting Interesting? | Share this

 For a shot looking up into the water stream of the shower head, Sir Alfred Hitchcock had a six-foot-diameter shower head made up and blocked the central jets so that the water sprayed in a cone past the camera lens, without any water spraying directly at it.

 Sir Alfred Hitchcock wanted to make this movie so much that he deferred his standard $250,000 salary in lieu of 60% of the movie's gross.
-Paramount Pictures, believing that this movie would do poorly at the box-office, agreed.
+Paramount Pictures, believing that this movie would do poorly at the box office, agreed.
 His personal earnings from this movie exceeded $15 million.
-Adjusted for inflation, that amount would be just over $120 million in 2016 dollars.
+Adjusted for inflation, that amount would be $131 million in 2020 dollars.